Single-source-class interpretation of the diffuse astrophysical neutrino flux: Introduction

 \section{Introduction}

 Ever since a diffuse TeV-PeV flux of astrophysical neutrinos has been discovered \citep{IceCube:2013low}, the analyses of different samples from the IceCube collaboration have routinely followed the power-law template for the diffuse neutrino spectrum: examples are recent muon track \citep{Abbasi:2021qfz,IceCube:2024fxo} and cascade \citep{IceCube:2020acn} analyses.
-Even though alternative hypotheses, such as log parabola or broken power law, have been tested recently (see e.g. these analyses), only very recently the evidence for a spectral feature has been emerging, which is a spectral break at about 30~TeV~\citep{IceCube:2025tgp}.
+Even though alternative hypotheses, such as log parabola or broken power law, have been tested (see e.g. the cited muon track and cascade analyses), only very recently the evidence for a spectral feature has been emerging, which is a spectral break at about 30~TeV~\citep{IceCube:2025tgp}.
 Alternative empirical models, such as a log-parabola or a muon-damped descriptions, seem to describe data similarly well \citep{IceCube:2025ewu}.
 The fitted spectral models are, however, not self-consistent spectra obtained from neutrino production calculations, but rather empirical assumptions for the neutrino spectral shape and flavor composition.

 The recent observation of a neutrino with a likely neutrino energy around 220~PeV by the KM3NeT collaboration~\citep[\uheevent,][]{KM3NeT:2025npi} further complicates this picture, being in slight tension with the upper limits from IceCube and Auger at high energies~\citep{KM3NeT:2025ccp}.
 Extrapolating the diffuse spectrum at the highest energies with a power-law suggests that \uheevent\ is consistent with an upward fluctuation, whereas a spectral hardening around PeV energies --- as expected from an additional population of sources --- could not be statistically established~\citep{KM3NeT:2025ccp}.
 As a consequence, overall neutrino data point towards a spectral break at low TeV energies, followed by a power law at higher energies, which could in principle be generated from a single (dominant) population of sources.
 Note, however, that there are arguments in terms of specific source classes which point towards multiple competing populations of sources to the diffuse neutrino flux dominating in different energy ranges, see e.g. \citet{Palladino:2018evm}.
 Moreover, evidence for several sub-leading contributions to the diffuse neutrino flux has been reported, such as from the Galactic plane~\citep{IceCube:2023ame}, the active galaxy NGC 1068~\citep{IceCube:2022der}, and the blazar TXS 0506+056~\citep{IceCube:2018cha}.
 None of these individual contributions reaches the level of the total diffuse flux in any energy range, unless extrapolated to an entire source population.
 It therefore remains unclear whether any of these populations powers the bulk of the diffuse neutrino emission, or whether different populations dominate in different energy bands.
 We focus on the hypothesis that a single population dominates across the entire neutrino spectrum, which is the simplest scenario still compatible with these observations.